davos-seaworth/conways-game-of-life/README.md

 While this representation is somewhat inconvinient- copy and paste are your friend.
 This kind of format is simpler to use to design your pattern visually(as opposed to just using coordinates), and makes for simpler handling in the code- it's a win win!

-Also please note that if your input file is not formatted in the specidied way, correct behavior(a correct simulation) is not guaranteed.
+Also please note that if your input file is not formatted in the specified way, correct behavior(a correct simulation) is not guaranteed.

-Included are three sample grids, titled: glider.grid, glider2.grid, gliderbeacon.grid, and pulsar.grid.
+Included are four sample grids, titled: glider.grid, glider2.grid, gliderbeacon.grid, and pulsar.grid.
 Please look at these if the above was confusing.

 The final thing to mention is that edges wrap around- so if something goes off screen on the right, it will come back on the left.
 Please keep this in mind when designing your grid.